M1 Abrams: Armor

-Armor protection was improved by implementing a new special armor incorporating depleted uranium and other undisclosed materials and layouts.
-This was introduced into the M1A1 production starting October 1988.
-This new armor increased effective armor particularly against kinetic energy rounds but at the expense of adding considerable weight to the tank, as depleted uranium is 1.7 times denser than lead.
+Armor protection against kinetic energy rounds was improved by implementing a new special armor incorporating depleted uranium (DU).
+This was introduced into the M1A1 production starting October 1988. but at the expense of adding considerable weight to the tank, as depleted uranium is 1.7 times denser than lead.
+The DU is applied to the backing plate of the turret armor arrays.

 The first M1A1 tanks to receive this upgrade were tanks stationed in Germany.
 US-based tank battalions participating in Operation Desert Storm received an emergency program to upgrade their tanks with depleted uranium armor immediately before the onset of the campaign.
 M1A2 tanks uniformly incorporate depleted uranium armor, and all M1A1 tanks in active service have been upgraded to this standard as well.
 This variant was designated as the M1A1HA (HA for Heavy Armor).

-The M1A1 AIM, M1A2 SEP and all subsequent Abrams models feature depleted uranium in both the hull and turret armor.
+The M1A1 AIM, M1A2 SEP and all subsequent Abrams models feature depleted uranium.
 Each Abrams variant after the M1A1 have been equipped with depleted uranium armor of different generations.
-The M1A1HA uses first generation armor, while the M1A2 and M1A1HC use second generation depleted uranium.
-The M1A2 SEP variants have been equipped with third generation depleted uranium armor combined with a graphite coating.
-The M1A2C also features increased physical line-of-sight turret armor.
+The M1A1HA uses first-generation armor, while the M1A2 and M1A1HC use second generation depleted uranium.
+The M1A2 SEP variants have been equipped with third-generation depleted uranium armor combined with a graphite coating.